 It took such a long time to build a cathedral in the Middle Ages that some parts date from different times and are built in different styles even.
 Ely is no exception.

 We stopped to light a candle at the St. George chapel in memory of my husband’s father and grandfathers, who all served in the military.
 Remembrance Sunday and Armistice Day were a few days away, so the chapel was flooded in candlelight and poppy wreaths.

 Across the street, on the cathedral green, a flock of ducks was eating lunch under a tree.
 There is a cannon from the Crimea war on the green as well.
 A plaque remembers some local protestant martyrs who were burned on that same green during Mary Tudor’s reign.
 It is hard to picture such violent scenes in this tranquil place.

-If you want to know more about Ely Cathedral, click here.
-How to get there: By train from London King’s Cross, Norwich, Cambridge, Midlands and Stansted airport.
-The station is a ten minute walk from the cathedral.
+- By train from London King’s Cross, Norwich, Cambridge, Midlands and Stansted airport.
+The station is a ten-minute walk from the cathedral.

 - By car, 20 minutes from Cambridge and 2 hours from London.

 Hi, I’m Ana.
 I’m originally from Argentina but I’m currently living in Dallas (USA) with my British husband.
 I’d like to share my experiences as an expat and as a traveller.